Who invented the camera obscura?

 If you take a closed box, so it’s dark inside, and make a small hole in one side of it, light will come in and form an upside-down image of things outside the box.

-You can build your own camera obscura in a few minutes.
+Yes, you can build your own camera obscura in a few minutes.
 Take any closed box – a shoebox, or any cardboard box – and tape over all the cracks so it is completely dark inside.
 Cut a square out of one side, and tape a Kleenex over the hole.
 On the opposite side of the box, cut a small square out and tape a piece of aluminum foil over it.
 Use a pin to poke a tiny hole in the middle of the aluminum foil – no bigger around than a pencil lead.

 Once you’ve got that working, try to get your camera working outside in sunlight.
 Then you can see the scenery around you.
 Everything will be upside-down – and in color!

 In China, people followed Confucius rather than Mozi and they gradually forgot Mozi’s experiments.
 By 850 AD, when Duan Chengshi used a camera obscura, he didn’t understand why the image was upside-down.
 But then about 1050 AD, during the Song Dynasty, Chinese scientists seem to have read a translation of Ibn al-Haytham’s Optics.

 But if its image is collected (like a belt being tightened) through a small hole in a window [a camera obscura], then the shadow moves in the direction opposite to that of the bird.
 The bird moves to the east while the shadow moves to the west, and vice versa.
 Take another example.
 The image of a pagoda, passing through the hole or small window, is inverted after being ‘collected’.
 This is the same principle as the burning-mirror.

 So also the oar is fixed at the oarlock somewhere in the middle, making a sort of waist, and when the handle of the oar is up, the paddle is always down in the water, and vice versa.
 Since the surface of the burning-mirror is concave, when it faces the sun it collects all the light and brings it to a point one or two inches away from the mirror’s surface, as small as a hempseed.
 That’s where things catch fire: where the waist is smallest.”

 Chinese scientists like Shen Gua seem to have read al-Haytham’s Optics before Europeans like Roger Bacon did.
-Just after Bacon, in the 1200s AD, the Chinese Daoist scientist Zhao Youqin also built on Shen Gua’s work.
+Just after Bacon, in the 1200s AD, the Chinese Taoist scientist Zhao Youqin also built on Shen Gua’s work.
 Zhao Youqin did experiments with a camera obscura to find out the geometrical relationship between how far the image was from the pinhole and how bright it was.